9muzammil9/RedisX/README.md

 npm run dev
 ```

-This will start both the backend server (port 4000) and frontend client (port 3000).
+This will start both the backend server (port 4000) with WebSocket support and frontend client (port 3000).

 ## Environment Variables